bm2yogi/flaco/biblically-wrong-sickness.md

 ### Part 1
 ### Sickness and disease are not of God / God does not allow sickness

+There are many popular preachers out there who hold to the idea that God doesn't allow for sickness and disease, or illnesses are not from God or something similar.
-Many popular preachers hold this view, including Kenneth Copeland, Andrew Wommack, Benny Hinn, Bill Johnson (Bethel Church), Joseph Prince, Joyce Meyer, Creflo Dollar, TD Jakes and Joel Osteen.
+Preachers who teach this include Kenneth Copeland, Andrew Wommack, Benny Hinn, Bill Johnson (Bethel Church), Joseph Prince, Joyce Meyer, Creflo Dollar, TD Jakes and Joel Osteen.

 This directly contradicts what God Himself has said in His word.
 * God afflicted Moses with leprosy.
 Exodus 4:6